You might be just starting your eCommerce store or have already been running your store for the last few months.

-How Kunle defines it is the ability of businesses to convince their existing and first-time customers to return on a regular basis and make consistent or frequent purchases determine their success dramatically.
+As Kunle defines, it is the ability of businesses to convince their existing and first-time customers to return on a regular basis and make consistent or frequent purchases that determine their success dramatically.

 He suggests this happens only if the business model enables such a system in place.

-This procedure includes personalized email communication after and every once in a while to the first-timers.
+This procedure includes personalized email communication and, every once in a while, to the first-timers.

 It can also include customized offers for these customers to encourage them to re-purchase.

-He further adds the use of customer loyalty offers and reward programs, something that Richard Lazazerra also suggested as well.
+He further adds the use of customer loyalty offers and reward programs, which Richard Lazazerra also suggested.

 Maximizing The Email Marketing To Boost Conversion

-Susan Badely who is an experienced e-commerce business woman scaled her business to a brand named wee Squeak.
+Susan Bradley, an experienced e-commerce businesswoman, scaled her business to a brand named wee Squeak.

 Image Source: TheSocialSalesGirl

-She even runs a program called The Social Sales Girls that teaches ecomerce to people.
+She even runs a program called The Social Sales Girls that teaches e-commerce to people.

-Susan talks about how maximizing the email usage in your primary marketing strategy is essential.
+Susan talks about how maximizing email usage in your primary marketing strategy is essential.

-Especially the focus should be to utlize email to convert prospects into customers.
+Especially the focus should be to utilize email to convert prospects into customers.

 Image Source: MailerLite

-She highlights the significance of using a powerful lead management for effective results in email marketing.
+She highlights the significance of using powerful lead management for effective results in email marketing.